Gilles Mansard: Ancestral Brut

 Grape Varieties Chardonnay, Pinot Noir, Pinot Meunier

-Style Brut, Grower Champagne
+Style Brut, Grower champagne

 Highlights nutty, herbal, structured, classic assemblage